 Supplemental Insurance- Pre-tax

-Supplemental insurances include several dental insurance options - Humana, United Healthcare, Assurant, CIGNA and Ameritas; two vision plan options - both with Humana; two cancer/intensive care insurance options - AFLAC or Colonial Life; two supplemental health options - Alta or New Era; accident/disability insurance from Colonial Life.
+Supplemental insurances include several dental insurance options - Humana, United Healthcare, Assurant, CIGNA and Ameritas; one vision plan through Humana; two cancer/intensive care insurance options - AFLAC or Colonial Life; two supplemental health options - Alta or New Era; accident/disability insurance from Colonial Life.
 These are all pre-tax benefits available to state employees at group rates.

 SUS Long Term Disability- Non Pre-tax